 From years of evolution fear is trying to protect you from shame, abandonment and emotional pain, it is outdated but still grips you in an emotional and biological way.This might be the reason but what can you do about it?

-The reason that you are not confident is because you are trying to outrun the fear.
+The reason that you are not confident is that you are trying to outrun the fear.
 The fear protects you, but on the other hand, can debilitate you.

 If you accept and understand the function of fear you can learn to notice it in these situations and even start to use that emotional and tense energy in a more positive way.